-5.3Teaching Literature-In-English 2: Drama and poetry
+7.3 Teaching Literature-In-English 2: Drama and poetry

-5.3.1 What is Dramatic Literature?
+7.3.1 What is Dramatic Literature?

 Dramatic literature is any literary composition written in dialogue meant to be spoken through acting or dramatizing.
 What does this mean?
-It is actually not meant to be read.

-as one would read prose and poetry.
+It is actually not meant to be read as one would read prose and poetry.
 Of the three genres of literature, drama, prose and poetry, none is closer to the people than drama.
 Drama permeates man's activities; he is naturally being continually placed in situations that demand action.
-Are there any similarities between the genres?

-Poetry and drama have a lot in common, the same origin and literary composition, but are different in purposes to a certain extent.
+Though poetry and drama have a lot in common, the same origin and literary composition, they are different in purposes to certain extent.
 A poem can be read by a solitary person but a drama piece is usually read by more than one person since it is meant to be acted out.